-It might be appealing to introduce vanilla friends into your swinger lifestyle – it offers a certain level of comfort if you’ve already been friends for a while, and it could enhance the experience if you were to partner up with people you love and trust.
-Also, swinging has opened some fun and pleasurable doors for you… so why not share the love!
+The thought of introducing your vanilla friends into your swinger lifestyle might be appealing.
+It offers a certain level of comfort if you’ve already been friends for a while, and it could enhance the experience if you were to play with people you love and trust.
+Also, swinging has opened some fun and pleasurable doors for you, so why not share the love, right?
 But hang on before taking that plunge with your non-swinging friends.

 Think twice before acting once

-You can always rescind an invite but you can’t unsay it.
+You can always rescind an invite, but you can’t unsay it.
 The invitation alone opens up some potentially problematic doors.
-Your friends might feel uncomfortable and it could affect your relationship going forward.
-Not everyone is as open-minded as you might hope, and some people might think they’re into the idea until they’re actually directly faced with it.
+Your friends might feel uncomfortable, and it could affect your relationship in the future.
+Not everyone is as open-minded as you might hope, and some people might think they’re into the idea until they face it directly.
 There’s a saying in the swinger community: “Turn your swinger partners into friends, not the other way around.”

 The experience of swinging with another couple can bring everyone involved closer together.
 Some people make lifelong friends this way, and it is partially because the relationship begins with a mutual understanding and interest in a very fun part of our lives.
 Sex doesn’t have to be sacred, but there’s no denying the importance it can hold for people.